alienth/fastlyctl/README.md

 # fastlyctl

 fastlyctl is a utility which can be used to interact with and manage your Fastly service configuration.
-The most notable subcommand of fastlyctl is `sync`, which can be used to synchronize Fastly settings with definitions in a local config file.
+The most notable subcommand of fastlyctl is `push`, which can be used to synchronize Fastly settings with definitions in a local config file.